Select Page

 On the other hand, a surrogacy agency in Canada is not authorized by law to coordinate and match potential parents with surrogates for a fee.
 Surrogacy agencies are also prohibited from charging fees for managing a surrogate’s cycle or pregnancy.

-Nonetheless, we at surrogacy consultancy would help you make the most of surrogacy in Canada via our ethical and affordable services.
+Nonetheless, we at Surrogacy Consultancy would help you make the most of surrogacy via our ethical and affordable services.
 Parents will be introduced to appropriate surrogates, and the surrogacy contract will be negotiated discreetly via our legal specialists on board.

 Is surrogacy legal in Canada?

-While various provinces have their own interpretations regarding the rules and regulations regarding surrogacy in Canada, federal law recognizes the possibility of surrogacy contracts in general.
-In Canada, the surrogate mother in Canada retains parental rights once the baby is born.
+While various provinces have their own interpretations regarding the rules and regulations, federal law recognizes the possibility of surrogacy contracts in general.
+A surrogate mother in Canada retains parental rights once the baby is born.
 Depending on the province, intended parents can simply register as legal parents.

 In other provinces, however, parental rights are transferred to the Intended Mother through a court order usually within a week or two of the delivery.
 However, depending on the jurisdiction, the surrogate may be able to alter her mind and pursue her own parental rights during this period, although this is still a rare situation.